ZhihangTang/en/_pages/about.md

 # 💬 Conferences

 - 2024.12,The IFIP International Conference on Network and Parallel Computing(NPC '24), Haikou, Hainan,Oral.
+- 2024.12,The IFIP International Conference on Network and Parallel Computing(NPC '24), Haikou, Hainan,Oral.

 <!--
 - *2019.09*, The 19th International Symposium on Applied Electromagnetics and Mechanics (ISEM 2019), Nanjing China, Poster.
 - *2017.10*, The 6th China International Pipeline Conference (CIPC 2017), Langfang China, Visit.